 Aura vs. Experian IdentityWorks overview

-Budget is often a primary factor in choosing an identity theft protection, and Aura offers the best value.
-It has affordable plans and provides the monitoring and credit alerts you’d expect from ID theft protection companies.
-The service gets more affordable with additional people, so it's ideal for couples or families.
-It even has additional services for preventing children's identity theft.
+Budget is often a primary factor in choosing identity theft protection, and Aura offers the best value.
+It offers affordable plans and provides the monitoring and credit alerts you’d expect from an ID theft protection company.
+The service becomes more affordable with additional people, making it ideal for couples or families.
+It even offers additional services to prevent children's identity theft and automatically includes 3-bureau credit scores, which is rare.

-Meanwhile, Experian IdentityWorks is the more costly option, but it does provide comprehensive identity theft protection.
-Unlike Aura, it has social network monitoring and change of address alerts.
+Meanwhile, Experian IdentityWorks is the more costly option, but it does provide comprehensive identity monitoring.
+Unlike Aura, it has social network monitoring.
+You can also receive sex offender registry alerts, as well as court record and arrest record alerts.
 Experian also provides quarterly credit reports, while Aura only does annual reports.

 - Aura: Best for couples or families